- Financial implications play a role in deciding whether to marry for many couples.

 A growing number of Americans are choosing cohabitation over marriage, and the trend is particularly pronounced among older couples.
-According to the U.S. Census Bureau, the number of unmarried couples over age 50 more than doubled from 1.2 million in 2000 to 2.7 million in 2010.
+According to the most recently published U.S. Census Bureau statistic, the number of unmarried couples over age 50 is more than doubled from 1.2 million in 2000 to 2.7 million in 2010.

 Why are so many people choosing not to marry — or remarry, as it may be?

 Today, the decision is less dictated by societal expectations than it was before; many Americans now base their decision to tie the knot at least partly on the financial implications of marriage, which can be significant.
 It is an especially large factor for older couples who have accumulated wealth and for whom raising kids together is no longer a prime concern.

 So, what are the financial implications of marriage?
 Here are a number of implications worth knowing about:

 Spouses must file their income taxes as either married filing jointly or married filing separately beginning in the year in which they were married, regardless of when the marriage occurred during the calendar year.
 This may work for or against their total tax bill.
 For couples who have a significant disparity in income—particularly when one spouse does not work outside of the home—filing jointly may reduce their overall tax liability because of the much wider income tax brackets for married individuals.
 Conversely, couples with similar earnings may find their combined incomes stacked pushing them into a higher tax bracket creating a much greater tax bill than they would have paid filing separately.

 Home sale gain exclusion rules